-During the summer, Bern is a paradise for anyone who loves the water.
-Bern locals love making their meandering way up the Aare and then drifting down it.
+During summer, Bern locals love making their meandering way up the Aare and then drifting down it.
 Up and then down.
-Again and again.
-Of course, there are other places where you can enjoy river swimming as well, because Switzerland with its multitude of waterways is considered the water reservoir of Europe.
-However, what looks simple on the surface can also be quite dangerous, so swimming in a river is only recommended for very good swimmers.
+What looks simple on the surface can also be quite dangerous, so swimming in a river is only recommended for very good swimmers.
 The following myths and mistakes should be avoided at all costs.

 …is a recipe for disaster.
 If your body is hot or sweaty from the sun, it needs time to adapt to the water temperature, otherwise the shock could be too much for it.
 So, instead of bravely cannon-balling it into the water, you should choose the step-by-step approach.
 It may not look very cool, but smart considered incredibly sexy.
 Trust us.

 A leap into the unknown (or muddy water)...

 …is even more dangerous.
 After all, the beauty of natural swimming spots is nature, and it sometimes presents itself in the form of rocks and other hidden objects that you won’t necessarily see at first glance.
 And definitely not if the water isn’t showing off in all its usual transparent turquoise glory (which can happen).
 So, save that swan dive for the safer setting of an outdoor pool and enter the river carefully and cautiously (see #2).

 That’s it, I’m off

 Since the coronavirus and social distancing arrived, we’ve become much more used to self-isolation and independence.
 Nevertheless, that definitely doesn’t apply to river swimming.
 How come?
 Long distances should never be swum alone – even the fittest body can suffer from cramps or fatigue.